-The Dutch government consulted with PETA scientists before making its decision to phase out certain experiments using animals.
+The Netherlands National Committee for the Protection of Animals Used for Scientific Purposes (NCad) consulted with PETA scientists before publishing its advice report on the transition towards animal-free innovation for the Dutch government.
 PETA and its international affiliates stand ready to offer our assistance in whatever capacity might be required.